 The time has come for millennials and boomers to briefly lay down their arms.
 Here are some movies to help.

 Awkwafina stars in this exquisite tragicomedy about a young woman forced to keep a devastating secret.
-Very funny, excellently acted and sweetly poignant, this is one of the very best movies of the year.
+Very funny, excellently acted and sweetly poignant, you will want to grab some tissues before you press play.

 The Peanut Butter Falcon